tutods/sanity-next-blog/README.md

 <img src=".github/assets/cover.jpg" alt='Udemy Blog' width='1000px' height='auto' />
 </div>

+## Course

+This repo contains all the code produced during the course **"Desenvolvendo Blog Internacional com Sanity e Next "** on **Udemy**, unfortunately this course is no more available to buy.

 ## Changelog

 On this section you can find some of the changes I have made during this course